wookayin/gpustat-web/README.md

 - `https://HOST:PORT/gpustat.txt`: Result as a static plain text.
 - `https://HOST:PORT/gpustat.ansi`: Result as a static text with ANSI color codes.
 Try `curl https://.../gpustat.ansi`

+Query strings:

+- `?nodes=gpu001,gpu002`: Select a subset of nodes to query and display

 ### Running as a HTTP (SSL/TLS) server